bancorprotocol/docs/solidity/contracts/converter/BancorConverter.md

 The Bancor converter allows for conversions between a Smart Token and other ERC20 tokens and between different ERC20 tokens and themselves.

-The ERC20 reserve balance can be virtual, meaning that the calculations are based on the virtual balance instead of relying on the actual reserve balance.
+The ERC20 reserve balance can be virtual, meaning that conversions between reserve tokens are based on the virtual balance instead of relying on the actual reserve balance.

-This is a security mechanism that prevents the need to keep a very large (and valuable) balance in a single contract.
+This mechanism opens the possibility to create different financial tools (for example, lower slippage in conversions).

 The converter is upgradable (just like any SmartTokenController) and all upgrades are opt-in.